Scavo1225/Scavo1225/README.md

 - 👯 I’m looking to collaborate on **data science projects** to expand my knowledge and experience

-- 💬 Ask me Cincinnati sports 🐯, any trivia questions (that's not music related) 💡, and renewable energy 🌱🌞
+- 💬 Ask me about Cincinnati 🐯, any trivia questions 💡, and renewable energy 🌱🌞

 - 📫 How to reach me **bryanscavo.data@gmail.com**